-Dax Shepard Says Therapy Was Key To His & Kristen Bell's Marriage Success
+Dax Shepard Says Therapy Was Key To Marriage Success

 When you look at Hollywood power couples like Beyoncé and Jay Z, Dax Shepard and Kristen Bell, and Posh Spice—I mean, Victoria and David Beckham, it can be easy to assume that they're held together by things that are unavailable to us mere mortals, like #TrueLove and oodles of riches.
 But as Beyoncé (allegedly) proved with Lemonade and Brangelina proved with their heartbreaking divorce, even Hollywood's cutest couples have their own set of troubles.
 During an interview on Good Morning America recently, Dax Shepard admitted as much; Shepard said he and Bell attended therapy in the early days of the marriage, and added that, in the grand scheme of things, it made all the difference.